Technigo/project-survey/README.md

 The project was to create a survey using React.
 The survey should contain at least 3 questions with radio buttons and a dropdown.

-## The problem

-I had some Issues to understand state and props in the correct way and how to get the summary out.

 # Tech

 React